joshmarinacci/filament-gui/roadmap.md

 * *ads* just slap ads on it.
 A completly free and open resource with ads.
 [Like these](https://www.worldometers.info/geography/alphabetical-list-of-countries/)
 * *sponsorship* it's a public resource and big companies pay to be the sponsor.
 Think NPR sponsorships.
 The sponsor name is tasteful and on every page, just once per page.
 * *sell books* create programming books on it that are sold.
-* *sell cirriculum* if this really is that powerful, sell a cirriculum based on it to schools and home schoolers and clubs.
+* *sell cirriculum* if this really is that powerful, sell a curriculum based on it to schools and home schoolers and clubs.